btamsir/Marketing-Analytics/README.md

   time lagged variables, and fixed time effects / fixed physician.

 Expedia Randomization
   Expedia "claims" that they truely randomized a subset of people without postional ranking inputs.
-This project details the robustness of   claims.
+This project details the robustness of   those claims.